neo-project/docs/en-us/node/cli/latest-version/api/getnep5balances.md

 Returns the balance of all NEP-5 assets in the specified address.

+> [!Note]
+>
+> This method is provided by the plugin [RpcNep5Tracker](https://github.com/neo-project/neo-plugins/releases).
+You need to install the plugin before you can invoke the method.

 ## Parameter Description

 address：The address that you want to query balance.